TabbycatDebate/tabbycat/docs/features/draw-generation.rst

 - **Pull-up methods:** Take a team from the next bracket down, and add them to the odd bracket to form an even bracket.
 You can choose to pull up the top team from the next bracket, or the bottom team, or the middle team, or a randomly chosen team.
 (If you pull up the middle team, and the bracket has an even number of teams, then it will choose randomly from the two middle teams.)

-- **Intermediate bubbles:** Take the bottom team from the odd bracket and match them against the top team from the next bracket.
-An intermediate bubble always has two teams.
+- **Intermediate brackets:** Take the bottom team from the odd bracket and match them against the top team from the next bracket.
+An intermediate bracket always has two teams.

-  If you're using conflict avoidance and intermediate bubbles, you will probably want to use **Intermediate with bubble-up-bubble-down** instead.
-This uses the "bubble-up-bubble-down" rule to swap teams out of an intermediate bubble if there is a history or institution conflict.
+  If you're using conflict avoidance and intermediate brackets, you will probably want to use **Intermediate with bubble-up-bubble-down** instead.
+This uses the "bubble-up-bubble-down" rule to swap teams out of an intermediate bracket if there is a history or institution conflict.
 This is defined in the Australs constitution and is analogous to the "one-up-one-down" rule.

 .. caution:: Using `Intermediate` with `One-up-one-down` does **not** imply `Intermediate with bubble-up-bubble-down`.
 You must enable `Intermediate with bubble-up-bubble-down` specifically.